dlimiter/dlimiter.github.io/_recipes/julia-busuttil-nishimura-braised-chicken-with-root vegetables.md

 ---
 title: Braised chicken with root vegetables
-description: This dish is our weekday go-to comfort food that can be made with very simple ingredients and not a lot of time or effort.
-Our friends cooked us a similar dish on our last trip to Japan and I’m completely hooked.
-The chicken is braised with onion, carrots and potatoes in a lightly perfumed broth until they are tender and sweet.
-It is home-style food and I love it dearly. <br/><br/>Making your own dashi (stock) creates a wonderfully smoky base for the braise and only takes a few minutes.
-If you can’t get your hands on dried bonito flakes, simply use water instead.
+description: Weekday home-style comfort food that can be made with very simple ingredients and not a lot of time or effort.
 You can also vary the vegetables depending on the season – sweet potatoes, sturdy greens and snap peas or beans would work well too.
 author: Julia Busuttil Nishimura
 source: http://assemblepapers.com.au/2017/07/20/braised-chicken-with-root-vegetables/
 serves: Serves 4